pingidentity/pingidentity-devops-getting-started/docs/buildLocal.md

 ## Move product.zip to Build Folder

-Within the docker-builds repo, there is a folder for each product.
-Move the product.zip file inside the product/tmp folder
+Within the docker-builds repo, there is a subdirectory for each product.
+Move the product.zip file inside the **product/tmp** folder

 Example